Guppy Ocean Adventure Camp

 - Enrollment limited to 16 students per session

 Guppy Camp is Monday through Friday, from 8:30AM – 4:00PM.
 Campers can be dropped off and picked up at our Wrightsville Beach office location.
-To accommodate busy parents, late pickup is available until 5:00pm for an additional charge of $50 for the entire week.
 These camps are filled on a first come/first serve basis.

 Tuition includes American Red Cross Lifeguard/CPR/First Aid certified counselor instruction, daily transportation to all activities, activity fees, Sea Turtle Hospital tour and donation, admission and tour of NC Aquarium, rash guard, all equipment, certificate of achievement, and memorable group photo.
 NOTE: This is not a surfing program and surfing will not be an activity in these camps.